 Elizabeth Barber (she, her, hers) holds a BA in Psychology from San Diego State University, a Master of Arts in Counseling and MBA from Regis University, Denver.
-She is a Licensed Professional Counselor candidate.
-She completed internships at ARTS-Addiction Research & Treatment Services, Department of Psychiatry, University of Colorado Denver and at the Gender Identity Center.
+She is a Licensed Professional Counselor.
+She completed internships at ARTS-Addiction Research & Treatment Services, Department of Psychiatry, University of Colorado Denver and at The Gender Identity Center of Colorado.
 She is trained in Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), Sand Tray Therapy, EMDR therapy for trauma, and Neurofeedback, a type of EEG biofeedback used to treat neurological conditions.
 She loves working with the gender-variant community and helping individuals uncover their true self.
 She has a private practice in Greenwood Village, CO.

 Kate Breslin (she, her, hers) holds a Masters degree in Social Work with a Concentration in Mental and Sexual health from Washington University in St. Louis.
 She also completed her undergraduate studies from Washington University with majors in Biology and Anthropology and a minor In Women, Gender, and Sexuality Studies.
 During her graduate studies, she completed internships working with survivors of intimate partner violence, as well as working with adults with Alzheimer’s and other memory loss diseases, promoting their sexual health and well-being.
 Kate is a passionate advocate for equality across gender and sexuality spectrums and enjoys helping others advocate for themselves and develop their strengths.
 In her free time, Kate can be found reading, hiking, or playing with her cat, Rowan.